j-q-arnold/varlog/README.md

       against this limit.
       If this parameter is non-positive or not present, all qualifying lines appear in the response body.
+    * `content-disposition=`_value_
+      Optional.
+      This gives the option of specifying how to prepare the output: to show `inline` or to save as a download `attachment`.
+      If omitted or empty, the server decides, based on the expected size of the results.
+Small results are shown inline; large results are downloaded.
   * Response.
     The body of the response contains the selected lines, one line from the file per line in the response.